Last Updated on November 8, 2024

 Some might be too high, and others too low, depending on factors such as elevation, air temperature, and length of time the tires have been on your car.
 It’s important to check each one separately (including the spare)!

-Specific models of cars will require you to manually check PSI with a tire pressure gauge.
-In contrast, other newer models will have an integrated tire pressure monitor (TPM) to automatically notify you of the exact tire pressure levels in all four tires.
+Specific car models require you to check PSI manually with a tire pressure gauge.
+In contrast, other newer models have an integrated tire pressure monitor (TPM) that automatically notifies you of the exact tire pressure levels in all four tires.

 Most cars will, at the very least, notify you when pressure levels drop below the recommended level in one or more of your tires.